trovdimi/wikilinks/README.md

 # WIKILINKS #
 Wikilinks is a parsing framework for Wikipedia written in Python.
 The framework is intended to extract different link features (e.g., network topological, visual) from Wikipedia in order to study human navigation.
-It can be used in combination with the clickstream [dataset](http://ewulczyn.github.io/Wikipedia_Clickstream_Getting_Started/) by Ellery Wulczyn, Dario Taraborelli from Wikimedia.
+It can be used in combination with the clickstream [dataset](http://ewulczyn.github.io/Wikipedia_Clickstream_Getting_Started/) by Ellery Wulczyn and Dario Taraborelli from Wikimedia.
 The corresponding Wikipedia XML dump can be found [here](https://archive.org/details/enwiki-20150304).
 Click [here](https://en.wikipedia.org/wiki/Wikipedia:Database_download) for more recent dumps.

 The framework extracts the  `id`, `rev_id` and `title` of an article form the XML dump.
 Redirects are resoleved using the XML dump.
 The corresponding HTML file for each article is then crawled from the Wikimedia API and processed.